 Enabling Port forwarding and Checking Open Ports

-Before you setup port forwarding you will need to configure a static IP address for the Internal device.
+Before you set up port forwarding you ideally will need to configure a static IP address for the Internal device.

 This step is important as the forwarding will be set to send packets to a specific internal IP address.

 Depending on your Application you may need a list of ports that need to be available from the the external network (i.e. Internet) and forwarded to the internal network.

 To configure port forwarding on your router you will need Admin privileges.

 This site has a comprehensive guide covering 100s of routers, and also port lists for many of the games/applications.